nokia/CPU-Pooler/README.md

     pools:
       <poolname1>:
         cpus : "<list of cpus"
-        pooltype: "exclusive|shared"
       <poolname2>:
         cpus : "<list of cpus>"
-        pooltype: "exclusive|shared"
       nodeSelector:
         <key> : <value>
 ```
 The cpu-pooler.yaml file must exist in the data section.
 It defines the resourceBaseName field which is the advertised resource name without the resource - i.e only the `vendor-domain`.
 The cpu pools are defined in poolconfig-<name>.yaml files.
 There must be at least one poolconfig-<name>.yaml file in the data section.
 Pool name from the config will be the resource in the fully qualified resource name (`<resurceBaseName>/<pool name>`).
+The pool name must have pool type prefix - 'exclusive' for exclusive cpu pool or 'shared' for shared cpu pool.
 The nodeSelector is used to tell in which node this pool configuration is used.
+CPU pooler reads the node labels and selects the config that matches the nodeSelector.

 In the deployment directory there is a sample pool config with two exclusive pools (both have two cpus) and one shared pool (one cpu).
 Nodes for the pool configurations are selected by `nodeType` label.